 Nexplanon is the small, thin and flexible arm implant containing progesterone that provides up to 3 years of continuous birth control.
 It’s placed discreetly under the skin of your inner, upper arm by your health care provider.
 It’s also reversible and can be removed by your health care provider at any time during the 3-year period.

 Intrauterine devices, or IUDs as they are commonly known, are small plastic devices inserted into the uterus by your doctor.
 They are about 99% effective.

-Mirena® is a hormone-releasing IUD that is over 99% effective at preventing pregnancy for as long as you want, for up to 5 years.
+Mirena® is a hormone-releasing IUD that is over 99% effective at preventing pregnancy for up to 5 years.
 Mirena can be used whether or not you have had a child.
 Mirena also treats heavy periods in women who choose intrauterine contraception.

 PARAGARD® is a small, soft and flexible T-shaped device primarily made of plastic and copper that your healthcare professional places in your uterus at an office visit.
-It can last for as long as you want, up to 10 years, and can easily be removed at any time.
+It can be used for up to 10 years, and can easily be removed at any time.

 Sterilization is the surgical blockage of the pathways for egg or sperm.
 Either a man or women can be sterilized.
 This is meant to be a permanent form of birth control, so consider it carefully before you decide.

 Tubal Sterilization for Women